Chart-Formations.com

 What is Technical Analysis?

-In its simplest sense, technical analysis makes use of stock charts to study the past movement of prices in an attempt to anticipate the probable future movement of that security's price.
-In other words, technical analysis uses a security's historical price, namely its open, close, high and low prices, as well as its volume data to construct stock chart to determine which direction the security should take, based on its past data.
+In its simplest sense, technical analysis assumes that the price movement of a security is not totally random and it is therefore possible to try and predict where the price movement is likely to go in the near future.
+As such, technical analysis makes use of stock charts to study the past movement of prices in an attempt to anticipate the probable future movement of that security's price.
+It uses a security's historical price, namely its open, close, high and low prices, as well as its volume data to construct stock charts to determine in which direction the security is more likely to move in the near future, based on its past price data.

 • Always back test your trading strategy or plan on the security or option that you intend trading.